Providenciales Kayaking

 The remote yet beautiful Frenchman’s Creek and Pigeon Pond Nature Reserve is found on the far western coast of Providenciales.
 This 5,406-acre (2,188 hectares) area hides miles of pristine mangrove estuaries and marine lagoons, and is the largest protected area on the island.
 Also found nearby are the beautiful coastal settings of Bonefish Point and West Harbour Bluff.

-Due to the remoteness and difficulty of accessing this nature reserve, tour operators usually need advance notice to plan trips (so kayak transport can be organized).
+Due to the remoteness and difficulty of accessing this nature reserve, tour operators usually need advance notice to plan trips.
+Likewise, the kayaking here is better suited to experienced paddlers if you plan to go alone.

 Detailed Location Information